cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 >
 > In a trade compliance project, I tested two approaches.
 The baseline used Top-K=20 with raw chunks.
 The Category-First approach used pre-distilled summaries at Top-K=5 plus on-demand citation retrieval.
 The pre-distilled approach used fewer tokens per query (roughly 40% fewer) and produced more accurate answers on a test set of 50 compliance questions.
 The key factor: raw chunks contained repetitive boilerplate across documents, which diluted the signal.
 Pre-distillation eliminated the redundancy before it reached the context window.

-This architecture requires upfront investment in knowledge curation and pipeline maintenance.
+The architecture requires upfront investment in knowledge curation and pipeline maintenance.
 In data-heavy environments where the same knowledge base serves thousands of queries, the investment pays back quickly.

 ![rag-insights-limitations](../assets/img/rag-insights-limitations.jpg)